-Cobb was the representative for Missouri’s 12th congressional district and was a Democrat.
+Cobb was the representative for Missouri’s 12th congressional district as a Democrat.
 He served from 1895 to 1897.

 He was previously the representative for Missouri’s 12th congressional district as a Democrat from 1893 to 1895; and the representative for Missouri’s 9th congressional district as a Democrat from 1891 to 1893.